Donald Tusk Expected To Back Theresa May’s Bid To Strengthen The EU’s Position On Russia

 The use of chemical weapons, including the use of any toxic chemicals as weapons under any circumstances, is completely unacceptable, must be systematically and rigorously condemned and constitutes a security threat to us all.
 Member States will coordinate on the consequences to be drawn in the light of the answers provided by the Russian authorities.
 The European Union will remain closely focused on this issue and its implications.

-The draft wording does not go as far as a statement issued last week by the leaders of leaders of France, Germany, the US and the UK, which blamed Moscow for the attack.
+The draft wording does not go as far as a statement issued last week by the leaders of France, Germany, the US, and the UK, which blamed Moscow for the attack.
 But it is tougher than what was agreed by the EU’s foreign ministers on Monday.

 On that occasion, the Greek foreign minister, Nikos Kotzias, blocked attempts to beef up the text, an EU diplomat told BuzzFeed News.